 To give further insights into how to deal with the “silent treatment” and how to resist giving it when it’s not a healthy thing to do, here are a few additional articles you can read:

-We pray this helps you in some way.
+Cindy Wright of Marriage Missions International wrote this article.
 If you have a tip that can help others, please join the discussion below.
 We would be most grateful.

 More from Marriage Missions